 Herbert von Karajan was the conductor.
 The opera was Das Rheingold (The Rhine Gold), the first of the four operas that comprise Wagner’s Der Ring Des Nibelungen.
-A complete Ring Cycle peformance was planned for this innaugural post-war season.
+A complete Ring Cycle performance was planned for this inaugural post-war season.

 And yet, with the assistance of the Bayreuth Festival staff, colleagues, prompters and conductor Karajan, Ira Malaniuk went on stage that night and sang.
 The critics raved.
 Bavarian Radio broadcast the production.

 And, Ira Malaniuk went on to become a famous opera singer – a Kammersängerin – in both Germany and Austria.